CPU: Intel Core i5-10210U

 Weight: 3.0 pounds

 The Acer Chromebook Spin 713 blurs the line between dirt cheap and needlessly premium, making for an excellent midrange Chromebook.
 Chromebooks are growing increasingly popular in the education field, with schools using them more now than ever.
-For a modest $629, the Spin 713 will net you an amazing battery life that will surely last a full day, a bright, colorful 13.5-inch display and amazing performance.
+We think the Spin 713 is one of the best laptops because at a modest $629, the Spin 713 will net you an amazing battery life that will surely last a full day, a bright, colorful 13.5-inch display and amazing performance.

 The Acer Chromebook Spin 713 isn’t made for everyone, though.
 Its not-so-great speakers get in the way of listening to your favorite tunes, and the laptop's small size makes for a a smaller keyboard.
 This Acer Chromebook Spin 713 review will show why it's great for younger students who are looking to do a large amount of school work, and why it's one of the best Chromebooks around.